Setup mitmproxy to Intercept HTTP Traffic on Windows

 Step 2 - Trust the mitmproxy CA certificate

 mitmproxy generates its own Certificate Authority (CA) on first run so it can decrypt HTTPS traffic.
-Your machine and your .NET app need to trust this CA.
+Your machine - and any app that should trust the proxy, such as a .NET app - needs to trust this CA.

 -